A proliferation of space junk is blocking our view of the cosmos, research shows

 But the new research digs into the possibility of astronomical disruption above and beyond individual satellites’ direct effects on images.
 Every additional orbital object also contributes to an increase in the total luminosity of the light sky, as sunlight reflects off its surface and scatters throughout the atmosphere.
 The effect is similar to ground-based light pollution from lamps and other nighttime light sources, which effectively wash out the visual contrast of the night sky, making fainter astronomy targets more difficult to see.

-It’s also plausible that we could be hampering our ability to detect hazardous asteroids on a collision course with earth.
-“I think the answer is ‘we don’t know,’” Barentine said, “but the idea that we might miss an object on a collision course with Earth is concerning.”
+It’s also plausible that we could be hampering our ability to detect hazardous asteroids on a collision course with Earth.
+“I think the answer is ‘we don’t know,’ ” Barentine said, “but the idea that we might miss an object on a collision course with Earth is concerning.”

 Christopher Kyba, a light pollution expert at the German Research Center for Geosciences who was not involved in the research, called the results “really shocking” but cautioned that they still need to be confirmed by experimental data.